Daryl Dixon · Alejandro Gonzales

 CONCLUSION

-This case illustrates the critical importance of objective medical evidence, qualified expert witnesses, and proactive management of pre-existing conditions.
-While the verdict was significantly below the demand, it represented meaningful compensation and established defendant responsibility.
-The stipulation to liability streamlined trial but may have reduced the emotional weight of defendant's conduct.
+This case illustrates the critical importance of Jury Selection, objective medical evidence, qualified expert witnesses, and proactive management of pre-existing conditions.
+While the verdict was significantly below the demand, it represented meaningful compensation and established defendant responsibility in a tough Conservative Jurisdiction.
+The stipulation to liability streamlined trial but can reduce the emotional weight of defendant's conduct.

 If you can't attend Live, Watch On Demand